bitwarden/help/_articles/security/bitwarden-security-white-paper.md

 Bitwarden also implements HTTP Security headers such as HTTP Strict Transport Security (HSTS), which will force all connections to use TLS.
 This additional layer of protection with HSTS mitigates the risks of downgrade attacks and misconfiguration.

 #### Data Protection at Rest
 Bitwarden always encrypts and/or hashes your data on your local device before it is sent to the cloud servers for syncing.
-The Bitwarden servers are only used for storing and synchronizing encrypted vault data.
+The Bitwarden servers are only used for storing and synchronizing encrypted Vault data.
 It is not possible to get your unencrypted data from the Bitwarden cloud servers.
 Specifically, Bitwarden uses AES 256-bit encryption as well as PBKDF-SHA256 to secure your data.

 AES is a standard in cryptography and used by the U.S. government and other government agencies around the world for protecting top-secret data.
 With proper implementation and a strong encryption key (your Master Password), AES is considered unbreakable.